Insurify, a ‘virtual insurance agent,’ raises $100M Series B – TechCrunch

 A lot, I’d bet.

-Today, Insurify, a startup that wants to help people make it easier to get better rates on home, auto and life insurance, announced that it has closed $100 million in an “oversubscribed” Series B funding round led by Motive Partners.
+Today, Insurify, a startup that wants to help make it easier for people to get better rates on home, auto and life insurance, announced that it has closed $100 million in an “oversubscribed” Series B funding round led by Motive Partners.

 Existing backers Viola FinTech, MassMutual Ventures, Nationwide, Hearst Ventures and Moneta VC also put money in the round, as well as new investors Viola Growth and Fort Ross Ventures.
 With the new financing, Cambridge, Massachusetts-based Insurify has now raised a total of $128 million since its 2013 inception.
 The company declined to disclose the valuation at which the money was raised.